15 Top Venture Capital Firms Investing in E-Commerce

 Image of RevTech Ventures - Top VCs in E-Commerce

-RevTech Ventures is a Dallas-based venture capital firm that invests in retail technology.
-Since 2011, they have been backing companies that are shaping the future of commerce.
+Based in Dallas, Texas, RevTech Ventures is a venture capital firm that specializes in retail technology.
+They invest in companies that are shaping the future of commerce.

-RevTech is a good match if you are an early-stage founder building technology for the retail and e-commerce sectors.
-Their specific industry focus suggests they bring valuable expertise for companies creating new solutions in commerce.
+RevTech is a good fit for early-stage founders creating technology for the retail and e-commerce sectors.
+Their specific industry focus suggests they offer deep expertise and a relevant network for companies in this space.

 • Notable portfolio companies: Cart.com, FindMine, Gardenuity, Clutch